OttoTarkka/finnish_stopwords/README.md

 # finnish_stopwords
 Basic list of Finnish stopwords for your NLP/corpus linguistics project.
+The `txt` and `json` version are identical.
+You whichever fits you.

 I couldn't find a decent list of Finnish stopwords online, so I made my own.
 Feel free to use this list in your projects.
 The list mainly includes Finnish pronouns and frequent adverbs.
 Some frequent verbs are included, too.